-The folllowing 2/4th MGB men are recognised on the Mt.
+The following three men from 2/4th MGB men are recognised on Mt.
 Barker WW2 War Memorial:

 WX9361 BARTLETT, Michael Arthur was born 1917 Albany.
 He was a POW of Japan at Selarang, Changi when he was selected with ‘D’ Force Thailand, S Battalion to work on the Burma-Thai railway.
 S Battalion left Singapore crammed into railway carriages headed for Thailand.
 The 4-5 day journey was not only crowded, but the days were stinking hot and the nights freezing cold.
 They were not provided sufficient water nor food.

 Michael worked at several camps in the Hellfire Pass region – their working conditions were appalling as were living conditions.
 The sharp flints of rock provided small wounds to POW’s legs, bare feet (most had no shoes) arms and sometimes bodies.
 These easily became ulcerated.
 As well the men worked long hours with very small amounts of food with little nutrition.
 Beatings were the norm.
 Michael was probably evacuated to Tarsau Camp which was the ‘D’ Force hospital (without medical supplies) and Japanese HQ for ‘D’ Force.
 Tragically, it was here he died on 7 December 1943 of beri beri and dysentery.
 He was 28 years of age.

 Michael was the son of Michael Bartlett (Snr) and Mary Baker Muir who married 1914.
 Michael Bartlett (Snr) was a partner in a butcher shop Mt.
 Barker.
 Both Michael (Snr) and Mary Bartlett are buried at the cemetery in Mt.
 Barker, as is another son Andrew who died in a motor cycle accident in Albany, 1937 aged 21 years.